PGPerfFarm/pgperffarm_server/README.md

 ### Backend and Web frontend

 The backend receives benchmark results from the Client and provides data for the web frontend.
 The backend is built with Django, the frontend is built with DJango template and a DB is used for storing past benchmark results and machine system information.
-The source code is in the `rest_api` directory.
+The source code is in the `perffarm` directory.

 ## Client